directdrivewheels

 If you already live in the Fanatec ecosystem, the DD1 is the natural upgrade from a ClubSport DD or DD+.
 QR2 carries over, Fanalab carries over, every habit you have built around the brand carries over.

 If you race PC only and you are shopping by feel-per-pound, the Moza R21 Ultra is the better value pick at the same torque tier.
-The Podium DD1 is selling something different — ecosystem, licensing, brand — and you have to actually want those things for the price to make sense.
+The Podium DD1 is selling something different - rim catalogue, licensing, brand - and you have to want those things for the price to make sense.

 What the experts say